ipbrennan90/lambda-tutorial/README.md

 # Routing requests to the Database

-## Posting to the dagtabase with form data
+## Posting to the database with form data

 first lets break out our response building into a function